-MARY LOU MAHER Ontario, Canada (2021) Ms. Maher was Canadian Managing Partner, Quality and Risk at KPMG Canada (2017 - 2021).
-She was also Global Head of Inclusion and Diversity of KPMG International for the same period.
-Ms. Maher held various executive and governance roles at KPMG Canada, including Chief Financial Officer, Chief Inclusion and Diversity Officer and Chief Human Resources Officer (1983 - 2017).
-During her many years at KPMG Canada, Ms. Maher created and developed KPMG Canada's first ever National Diversity Council and was the executive sponsor of pride@kpmg.
+Committee.

 Ms. Maher holds a Bachelor of Commerce degree from McMaster University and holds the designation of Fellow Chartered Professional Accountant of Ontario.

-Ms. Maher is currently a member of the Audit and Human Resources Committees.
-Following the Meeting, Ms. Maher will occupy the position of the Chair of the Human Resources Committee.
-FRANÇOIS OLIVIER Quebec, Canada (2017) Mr. Olivier is a Corporate Director.
+Ms. Maher is Chair of the Human Resources Committee and a member of the Audit

+Name and Place of Residence, and Year First Became a Director

+Principal Occupation

+FRANÇOIS OLIVIER

+Quebec, Canada (2017)

+Mr. Olivier is a Corporate Director.
 He retired from Transcontinental Inc. in December 2021, where he was President and Chief Executive Officer since 2008.
 After joining the Printing Sector of Transcontinental Inc. in 1993, he rose through the ranks to ultimately take on the role of President of the Information Products Printing Sector, and then becoming Chief Operating Officer in 2007.
 Through the years, Mr. Olivier consolidated the Canadian printing industry and transformed the company by diversifying its assets into flexible packaging with strategic acquisitions.
 Under his leadership, Transcontinental Inc. has become Canada's largest printer, a leader in flexible packaging in North America, and a Canadian leader in its specialty media segments.
 Prior to joining Transcontinental Inc., Mr. Olivier worked as General Manager of Canada Packers (1988 - 1993).

 Mr. Olivier holds a Bachelor of Science from McGill University and is a graduate of the Program for Management Development at Harvard Business School.

-Mr. Olivier is a member of the Audit and Governance Committees.
+Mr. Olivier is a member of the Audit Committee and the Governance Committee.

 MARC PARENT, C.M.
-Quebec, Canada (2008) Mr. Parent has been the President and CEO of CAE Inc. since October 2009.
+Quebec, Canada (2008)

+Mr. Parent has been the President and CEO of CAE Inc. since October 2009.
 He joined the Company in February 2005 as Group President, Simulation Products, was appointed Group President, Simulation Products and Military Training & Services in May 2006, and then Executive Vice President and Chief Operating Officer in November 2008.
 Mr. Parent has over 35 years of experience in the aerospace industry.
-Before joining CAE, Mr. Parent held various positions with Canadair and within Bombardier Aerospace in Canada and the U.S. Mr. Parent is past Chair of the Board of Directors of the Aerospace Industries Association of Canada (AIAC) and of Aéro Montréal (Quebec's aerospace cluster).
+Before joining CAE, Mr. Parent held various positions with Canadair and within Bombardier Aerospace in Canada and the U.S. Mr. Parent is past Chair of the Board of Directors of the Aerospace Industries Association of Canada and of Aéro Montréal (Quebec's aerospace cluster).

 Mr. Parent is a graduate of Mechanical Engineering from Montreal's École Polytechnique and of the Harvard Business School's Advanced Management Program.
 He also was awarded an Honorary Doctorate by École Polytechnique.
 Mr. Parent is an active pilot holding an Airline Transport Pilot License from Transport Canada.

 GENERAL DAVID G. PERKINS, USA (RET.)

-New Hampshire, U.S. (2020) Gen. Perkins, USA (Ret.) served over 40 years in the US Army culminating as the Commander of the United States Army Training and Doctrine Command ( TRADOC ) (2014 - 2018), which is responsible for designing, acquiring, building and constantly improving the US Army, which is one of the largest, with over 1.2 million people, and most complex organizations in the world.
+New Hampshire, U.S. (2020)

+Gen. Perkins, USA (Ret.) served over 40 years in the US Army culminating as the Commander of the United States Army Training and Doctrine Command (TRADOC) (2014 - 2018), which is responsible for designing, acquiring, building and constantly improving the US Army, which is one of the largest, with over 1.2 million people, and most complex organizations in the world.
 Under his leadership TRADOC developed the Army's concept of Multi-Domain Operations which has become a driver for future changes in operations and training, not only in the US Military, but around the world.
-Gen. Perkins joined the US Army in 1980 and notably served as Commander, Combined Arms Center & Commandant, Command & General Staff College (2011 - 2014) and Commander, 4 th Infantry Division (2009 - 2011).
+Gen. Perkins joined the US Army in 1980 and notably served as Commander, Combined Arms Center & Commandant, Command & General Staff College (2011 - 2014) and Commander, 4th Infantry Division (2009 - 2011).

 Gen. Perkins holds a Bachelor of Science degree from the United States Military Academy, a master's degree in Mechanical Engineering from the University of Michigan, and a master's degree in National Security and Strategic Studies from the Naval War College.

-Gen. Perkins is a member of the Governance and Human Resources Committees.
-MICHAEL E. ROACH Quebec, Canada (2017) An experienced international business and technology leader, Mr. Roach served as President and Chief Executive Officer (2006 - 2016) of CGI Inc. until his retirement.
-He currently continues to serve as a member of CGI's board of directors and was until recently Chairman of the Board (2018 - 2020) of Interac Inc. Prior notable positions include President and Chief Operating Officer (2002 - 2006) of CGI Inc. and President and Chief Executive Officer (1992 - 1998) of Bell Sygma Inc., a Bell Canada technology subsidiary.
-Mr. Roach holds a Bachelor of Arts in Economics and Political Science, as well as an Honorary Doctorate in Business Administration from Laurentian University in Sudbury, Ontario.
-Mr. Roach is also a graduate of Columbia University Executive Program and Niagara Institute Leadership Training.
-Mr. Roach is a member of the Audit and Governance Committees.
+Gen. Perkins is a member of the Governance Committee and the Human Resources Committee.